Skip to content

 Why Sperm Health Matters

-• Fertilisation of the egg
+• Successful fertilisation of the egg

-Factors That Affect Male Fertility
+Factors That Influence Male Reproductive Health

-The quality and health of sperm can be influenced by:
+Sperm health can be influenced by:

 • Age